Andre Johnson

 Andre Lamont Johnson (born July 11, 1981) is an American former professional football player who was a wide receiver for 14 seasons in the National Football League (NFL), primarily with the Houston Texans.
-He played college football for the Miami Hurricanes, and was drafted by the Texans third overall in the 2003 NFL Draft.
+He played college football for the Miami Hurricanes, and was selected by the Texans third overall in the 2003 NFL draft.
 He is 11th all-time in NFL career receptions, and in NFL receiving yards.
-Johnson holds nearly every Texans receiving record.
-He was also a member of the Indianapolis Colts and Tennessee Titans.
-During his career, Johnson was a six-time NFL Pro Bowler, was named to four All-Pro teams, and emerged as one of the NFL's most productive wide receivers of his era.
+Playing his first 12 years with Houston, Johnson holds nearly every Texans receiving record.
+He was also a member of the Indianapolis Colts and Tennessee Titans, playing one season with each team.

+During his career, Johnson was a seven-time NFL Pro Bowler, named to four All-Pro teams, and emerged as one of the NFL's most productive wide receivers of his era.
+In 2024, Johnson was selected for induction into the Pro Football Hall of Fame, becoming the first player to start their career with the Texans to be inducted.

-Early years
+Early life

-Johnson attended Miami Senior High School, where he graduated in 1999.
+Johnson was born in Miami, on July 11, 1981.
+He attended Miami Senior High School, where he graduated in 1999.
 He played high school football and was rated as one of the top prospects in the country.
 As a senior, Johnson caught 32 passes for 931 yards and was named a Parade All-American.

 College career

 Johnson enrolled at the University of Miami, where he was a standout wide receiver on the Miami Hurricanes football team from 2000 to 2003.
 He was co-MVP of the 2002 Rose Bowl, in which the Hurricanes defeated the Nebraska Cornhuskers by a score of 37–14 to cap an undefeated season and their fifth national championship.
 In that game, Johnson connected with quarterback Ken Dorsey for two touchdowns and 199 yards.
 Johnson finished his college career catching 92 passes for 1,831 yards (19.9-yard average) and 20 touchdowns.
 His 1,831 receiving yards is ranked fifth on the University of Miami's all-time career list.

 Johnson was inducted into the Miami Sports Hall of Fame on April 10, 2014, at a ceremony in Miami.

-While at Miami, Johnson also ran for the Hurricanes track and field team.
+As a University of Miami player, Johnson also ran for the Hurricanes track and field team.
 In 2002, he won the Big East 60-meter dash with a time of 6.81 seconds at the Big East Indoor Championship and followed that up by winning the 100-meter dash with a career-best time of 10.59 seconds at the Big East Outdoor Championships.
 He won the 200-meter dash at the 2003 GMAC Championships with a career-best time of 21.48 seconds.
 Also a top competitor in the 400 meters, he ran a career-best time of 46.47 seconds in the finals of the 2003 FHSAA Class 3A Championships.